-An experienced criminal defense and civil litigation attorney, Ms. Martin has successfully handled trials and appeals in state and federal courts.
+With two decades of criminal defense and civil litigation experience, Ms. Martin has successfully handled trials and appeals in state and federal courts, as well as agency proceedings.
 She routinely counsels her clients in investigations brought by the DOJ, FDA, DEA, Office of the Inspector General of Health and Human Services, the Massachusetts Attorney General, and state District Attorneys' Offices.

 Her practice also encompasses advising clients on contractual and business litigation matters where her familiarity with the healthcare regulatory environment is often critical.

-Born in Zurich, Switzerland, Ms. Martin speaks German and French, and, as required by her Swiss heritage, is an avid skier.
+Born in Zurich, Switzerland, Ms. Martin speaks German and French, and is an avid skier as required by her Swiss heritage.